 Step 4: Add remaining ingredients.

-Add the frozen peas and corn and the half and half, bringing the soup to a simmer.
+- Add the frozen peas, corn, the half and half, and finally, the cooked shredded chicken, bringing the soup to a simmer.
 Continue cooking until the soup is hot throughout.

 What to Serve with this Soup